Skip to main content

 Where Is the Brain Most Vulnerable to Injury?

 The brain’s frontal lobe, especially the prefrontal cortex is most susceptible to injury.
-Injuries to your frontal lobe typically come from car accidents, sports injuries or violence such as assault.
-Whatever the cause of the injury, your brain injury lawyer in Indianapolis, IN, will want all the information you can remember.
+Injuries to your frontal lobe typically come from car accidents, sports injuries, or violence such as assault.
+Whatever the cause of the injury, your brain injury lawyer will want all the information you can remember.

 There may be no noticeable damage to the brain outside of bruising on the face.
 People involved in car accidents may appear to be fine for up to 48 hours after the crash.
 The impact can cause tearing, twisting, and bleeding in the brain, which can cause the brain to swell inside the skull.
 With nowhere to go, brain tissue will start to die from the pressure against the skull.